DariuSGB/hybrid-cloud-lab/README.md

 - Only default (AWS/Azure) security groups will be used to update the current IP address

 ## How to use
+The execution of the scripts is done without arguments.
 In the file 'vars.json' is stored the following information:
 1. The resources where the instances are located (including the region in the case of AWS)
-2. The rule name used to update with the current IP address where the scripts were running The execution of the scripts is done without arguments
+2. The rule name used to update with the current IP address where the scripts were running

 ```json
 {
 	"AwsResources": [